OpenMDAO/OpenMDAO/openmdao/docs/features/building_blocks/solvers/nonlinear/newton.rst

 NewtonSolver
 ************

-The `NewtonSolver` solver implements Newton's method to solve the system that contains it.
+NewtonSolver implements Newton's method to solve the system that contains it.
 This is the most general solver in OpenMDAO, in that it can solve any topology including cyclic connections and implicit states in the system or subsystems.
 Newton's method requires derivatives, so a linear solver can also be specified.
-By default, the NewtonSolver uses the linear solver that is slotted in the containing system.
+By default, NewtonSolver uses the linear solver that is slotted in the containing system.

 .. embed-test::
     openmdao.solvers.nonlinear.tests.test_newton.TestNewtonFeatures.test_feature_basic

 Most of the solvers in OpenMDAO operate hierarchically, in that you can use solvers on subgroups to subdivide the calculation effort.
-However, the NewtonSolver is an exception.
+However, NewtonSolver is an exception.
 It does not call `solve_nonlinear` on its subsystems, nor does it pass data along the connections.
 Instead, the Newton solver sets all inputs in all systems and subsystems that it contains, as it follows the gradient, driving the residuals to convergence.
 After each iteration, the iteration count and the residual norm are